 Whereas ambient PM10 concentrations are mainly determined by background particle pollution, the concentration of submicron particles strongly depends on local sources, and may be very high beside busy roads and, in particular, on such roads.
-This means that people traveling frequently on such roads are exposed to high concentrations of nanoparticles.
-The exposure may
+This means that people travelling frequently on such roads are exposed to high concentrations of nanoparticles.
+The exposure may be orders of magnitude higher than at remote areas.
+A study by S. Fruin [1] shows a 15 times increased concentration inside cars compared to the roadside.
+Such nanoparticles are now linked to a number of diseases, including heart attacks, cancer, lung diseases and immune system diseases, and are thus considered a serious health problem (2, 3).

 Filters incorporated in present ventilation systems remove large particles, for example pollen, but usually are inefficient for removing very small particles.
-This is demonstrated by Fig. 1, where the particle number concentration outside and inside a car is plotted during a journey in the vicinity of Zürich.
+This is demonstrated by Fig. 1, where the particle number concentration outside and inside a car is plotted during a journey in the vicinity of Zurich.
 It is obvious that the concentrations inside and outside are more or less identical.
 All windows were closed during this measurement.
 Tests with a number of different all cars showed similar results.